scrabbletank/farhome-rules/rulesdoc.md

 Only a single Power Word can be active at once, casting another Power Word spell ends any other Power Word spells you've cast.

-Add a superior die for every level above 7th.
+Add a superior die for every level cast above 7th.

 ___
 #### Project Image